net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 In these FAQ, `<KSP directory>` is the directory such that the KSP executable is found in `<KSP directory>/KSP.exe`.

 #Installing
-A link to the binaries for Windows and Ubuntu x64 can be found in the original post of the [forum thread](http://forum.kerbalspaceprogram.com/index.php?/topic/62205--).
+The binaries for Windows and Ubuntu x64 can be found [here](https://goo.gl/eZbr4e).

 For Macintosh 64-bit users, we don't have a build at this point.
 Contact us if you are interested in contributing one.